momentohq/client-sdk-javascript/examples/web/nextjs-chat/README.md

 ## Prerequisites

-You will need a Momento auth token which you can generate in the [Momento Console](https://console.gomomento.com).
-Check out the [getting started](https://docs.momentohq.com/getting-started) guide for more information on obtaining a server side token.
+You will need a Momento auth token and a cache, both of which you can create in the [Momento Console](https://console.gomomento.com).
+Check out the [getting started](https://docs.momentohq.com/getting-started) guide for more information on obtaining a server side token and creating a cache.

 ## Getting Started